Kaique-Itisuke/tiny-docker-images/golang/README.md

 ![Original vs Minified Image](../assets/images/diff-images-file.png)

-### Security scan to find known vulnerabilities (CVEs) and sensitive information and secrets using [Trivy](https://github.com/aquasecurity/trivy)
+### Security scan to the original image to find known vulnerabilities (CVEs) and sensitive information and secrets using [Trivy](https://github.com/aquasecurity/trivy)
 ```bash
 make sec
 ```
 ![Security Scan Example](assets/images/security-scan-example.png)

-> A Trivy scan of the node:lts-bookworm (Debian 12.9) image revealed multiple vulnerabilities.
+> A Trivy scan of the node:lts-bookworm (Debian 12.9) base image revealed multiple vulnerabilities.
 In contrast, this project's Golang image, built using a distroless image with only the compiled Go binary, showed zero vulnerabilities as you can see in the print bellow.

 ![Golang image Security Scan](assets/images/golang-image-security-scan.png)